jellyfin-archive/jellyfin-docs/general/clients/codec-support.md

 To extract subtitles, the following commands can be used.
 The section `0:s:0` means the first subtitle, so `0:s:1` would be the second subtitle.

+### Types of Subtitles

+There are many variations of subtitles.
+Closed, open,  burned-in, forced, SDH, and CC are among the common types of subtitles.
+The format, such as SubRIP or VobSUB doesn't matter for the type of subtitle.

+#### Closed Subtitles

+This is the generic name for subtitles that can be turned on or off.
+This can be Forced, SDH, CC or normal subtitles.

+#### Burned-in

+Open subtitles, also known as burned-in subtitles, are subtitles that have been permanently placed in the video and cannot be turned off.
+Open subtitles are the most common type of subtitles, where the subtitles are part of a seperate stream or file and can be toggled on or off.

+#### SDH and Closed Captioning

+SDH and CC are subtitles for the Deaf and Hard of Hearing.
+They include extra content such as background noises.
+SDH and CC are not defined by a specific type of subtitle, just by their intent.
+If using an OTA Tuner and DVR, the subtitles will be [embedded](https://evertz.com/resources/eia_608_708_cc.pdf) into the video and transcoding them before extracting the subtitles will destroy the subtitles.

+#### Forced

+"Forced subtitles are common on movies and only provide subtitles when the characters speak a foreign or alien language, or a sign, flag, or other text in a scene is not translated in the localization and dubbing process.
+In some cases, foreign dialogue may be left untranslated if the movie is meant to be seen from the point of view of a particular character who does not speak the language in question." - [Wikipedia](https://en.wikipedia.org/wiki/Subtitles#Categories)

-### SSA Subtitles
+### Extracting Subtitles

+#### SSA/ASS Subtitles

 ```bash
 ffmpeg -dump_attachment:t "" -i file.mkv -map 0:s:1 -c:s ass extracted-subtitle.ass
 ```

-### Recorded OTA Content
+#### Recorded OTA Content

 ```bash
 ffmpeg -f lavfi -i "movie=Ronin (1998).ts[out+subcc]" -map 0:1  "Ronin (1998).srt"
 ```

-### Forced Subtitles

-"Forced subtitles are common on movies and only provide subtitles when the characters speak a foreign or alien language, or a sign, flag, or other text in a scene is not translated in the localization and dubbing process.
-In some cases, foreign dialogue may be left untranslated if the movie is meant to be seen from the point of view of a particular character who does not speak the language in question." - [Wikipedia](https://en.wikipedia.org/wiki/Subtitles#Categories)

 ## [Container Compatibility](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Containers)